-The Parties recognize that advances in technology within the term of this contract may allow for the development of technologically innovative methods of instruction, including, but not limited to, electronically-purveyed methods of instruction through live or recorded audio and/or visual presentations and material using direct signal or cable, transmission by telephone lines, fiber optic lines, digital and/or analogue video tape, audio tape, CD-ROM, Internet, E-mail, or other electronic means now known or hereafter developed (referred to herein as "EPMI").
+Advances in technology allow for the development of technologically innovative methods of instruction, including, but not limited to, electronically-purveyed methods of instruction through live or recorded audio and/or visual presentations and materials using direct signal or cable, transmission by telephone lines, fiber optic lines, digital and/or analog video tape, audio tape, CD-ROM, Internet, E-mail, or other electronic means now known or hereafter developed, or any combinations thereof (referred to throughout this Article as "Electronic Courses".

-As set forth in Article 6(B)(1), the Parties recognize that responsibility for making recommendations on fundamental academic matters, such as the curriculum, subject matter, and such methods of instruction as may be developed through electronic or other alternative means, remain the significant responsibility of the faculty, with final approval by the Board of Trustees, and that the faculty and the College administration have a mutual desire to assure the quality and academic integrity of its course offerings.
-The parties also recognize that the choice of EPMI technologies belongs to the College, in consultation with the faculty.
+As set forth in Article 6(B)(1), the responsibility for making recommendations on fundamental academic matters, such as the curriculum, subject matter, and such methods of instruction as may be developed through electronic or other alternative means, remains a significant responsibility of the faculty, with final approval by the Board of Trustees.
+The faculty and the College administration have a mutual desire to assure the quality and academic integrity of its course offerings.
+The parties also recognize that the choice of Electronic Course technologies belongs to the College, in consultation with the faculty.